The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Experiments and Analysis

 \paragraph{Results on NDH.} NDH is a recently proposed VLN task.
 We compare against CMN~\cite{cmn} and PREVELANT~\cite{prevalent}.
 We also compare against Seq2Seq~\cite{r2r}, the baseline proposed along with the NDH dataset.

 Table~\ref{tab:ndh} presents the navigation results using GP as the metric in three settings.
 The results show that our ORIST method achieves the best performance on both Val Unseen and Test Unseen splits under all settings.
 Specifically, ORIST achieves about $0.9$ meters absolute improvement (about 40$\%$ relative improvement) under the ``Navigator'' setting on the Test Unseen split.
-As shown later in the ablation study, both our sequential design and new losses contribute to the final success. \paragraph{Results on R2R.} We compare our model against eight state-of-the-art navigation methods, including FAST~\cite{fast}, SelfMonitor~\cite{selfmonitor}, EnvDrop~\cite{envdrop}, AuxRN~\cite{auxiliary}, OAAM~\cite{oaam}, SERL~\cite{softexp}, AVIG~\cite{avig}, and PREVALENT~\cite{prevalent}.
-Note that PREVALENT~\cite{prevalent} is pre-trained on a large scale augmented VLN dataset, and hence is not directly equivalent.
-We did not compare to VLN-BERT~\cite{bertvln} because it treats the VLN as a trajectory selection problem, which needs to obtain a set of possible paths via a pre-exploration.
+As shown later in the ablation study, both our sequential design and new losses contribute to the final success.

+\paragraph{Results on R2R.} We compare our model against eight state-of-the-art navigation methods, including FAST~\cite{fast}, SelfMonitor~\cite{selfmonitor}, EnvDrop~\cite{envdrop}, AuxRN~\cite{auxiliary}, OAAM~\cite{oaam}, SERL~\cite{softexp}, AVIG~\cite{avig}, and PREVALENT~\cite{prevalent}.
+PREVALENT~\cite{prevalent} is pre-trained on a large scale augmented VLN dataset, and hence is not directly equivalent.
+VLN-BERT~\cite{bertvln} is not compared because it needs to obtain a set of candidate paths via extra VLN methods.
 Table~\ref{tab:r2r} presents the comparison of navigation results.
-Our ORIST method achieves state-of-the-art results on the Test split in terms of the main metric SPL, even taking PREVALENT into account.
+Our ORIST method achieves favorable results on the Test split in terms of the main metric SPL, even taking PREVALENT into consideration.